 For comparison, the average age for women to marry in 1980 was 22.

-However, the nation’s divorce rate is also declining, in large part thanks to millennials who aren’t divorcing at rates near previous generations, especially baby boomers.
+However, the nation’s is also declining, in large part thanks to millennials who aren’t divorcing at rates near previous generations, especially baby boomers.

 Waiting to have children can also reduce the number of children you have.